 Apprenticeships are a great way to progress within your career with us.
 If you’re considering a career in our Service and you do not have a paramedic degree, our apprenticeships could be an alternative route to that role.

-Our paramedic degree apprenticeship is open to existing staff, such as EACs and Emergency Medical Technicians (EMTs), to become paramedics.
-This is delivered with the University of Cumbria (London) and is a mixture of classroom and online learning undertaken in one week of every six and alongside existing shifts.
+Our paramedic degree apprenticeship is delivered in partnership with the University of Cumbria (London) and is a mixture of classroom and online learning undertaken in one week of every six and alongside existing shifts.
 Apprentices on this programme also learn new skills on the job, working alongside qualified experienced clinicians and from the support of practice educators.

 Apprenticeships case studies - Brian